Fluffy and moist easy vegan apple loaf. Delicious topped with yoghurt and caramelised apples! Gluten-free and refined sugar free variations.

 - The loaf can be stored in an airtight container without the topping at room temperature for 1 day.
 Alternatively, store the loaf with the topping in the fridge for 3 days or in the freezer up to 1 month.

-This post was originally published in October 2019 and updated in March 2020.
+This post was originally published in October 2019 and has been updated several times since.